danielruffolodeveloper/Fileupload_express_multer/README.md

 You can go ahead and modify the package.json to suit your needs.
 For example, you might like to add a test script or a start script that runs nodemon,just run npm install to make the changes permanent and install any dependencies added.

 ## Setting up Express Server
-For our application, we will use the express template (here) and modify it to have 2 endpoints which are `/upload/singlefile` and `/upload/multifile` which respectfully is for uploading a single file or uploading an array of files.
+For our application, we will use the express template found on their website and modify it to have 2 endpoints which are `/upload/singlefile` and `/upload/multifile` which is for uploading a single file or uploading an array of files.

 ### Multer Package
 If you look closely at the endpoint, You will notice a method defined within the endpoint called `upload.single` and `upload.multiple`.  this is what calls the multer package every time we request a endpoint and you will see that we told multer to send files to a destination of 'uploads/' in the multer declaration.
 Multer is then responsible for moving the file from the request body into our defined uploads directory.